Hoyby/NTNU-TDT4117-InfoRet/README.md

 - Mixes the probability from the document with the general collection frequency of the word
-- High value of λ: “conjunctive-like” search – tends to retrieve documents containing all query words.
+- High value of λ: “conjunctive-like" search – tends to retrieve documents containing all query words.
 - Low value of λ: more disjunctive, suitable for long queries
 - Tuning λ is very important for good performance.

 **Mixture model:**

-- The user has some background knowledge about the collection and has a “document in mind” and generates the query from this document.
+- The user has some background knowledge about the collection and has a “document in mind" and generates the query from this document.

 ![image](./img/MixtureModel.JPG)